dmidlo/histdata.com-tools/docs/united-states-official-backfill.md

 housing-release archive, including its legacy text and unified PDF eras.
 The New Residential Sales entry binds the successor Census release archive explicitly because the older historical-data route is retired.
+The joint Census/BEA International Trade entry binds the FT-900 monthly archive and keeps its retired route, incorrect links, and annual-revision behavior explicit.
 The reusable HTML-release adapter preserves such text as one bounded UTF-8 record, including the exact line count and raw-snapshot lineage.